23-URL Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 • Anton Hersun, — project lead (estimation, agency-side communication, sign-off)

-The agency remained the visible vendor throughout; our team stayed invisible to the end client from kickoff through cutover.
-URL architecture decisions — which paths to create, how to redirect the old structure, which page to split into how many destinations — all belonged to the agency.
-We implemented those decisions exactly as specified.
+To the Newport Beach studio, the agency was the web team that rebuilt their site; our names never appeared in a single email or call from kickoff through cutover.
+The URL architecture decisions — which paths to create, how to redirect the old structure, which page to split into how many destinations — all belonged to the agency.
+We built to those decisions exactly as specified, and the agency carried the work to the client under its own brand.

 Request a spec review →